The regularity problem for the Laplace equation in rough domains: Introduction

 \vv

-We are now ready to state the definitions of the $L^p$-Dirichlet and the $L^p$-regularity problem in~$\Omega$: \begin{itemize} \item In a domain $\Omega \subset \R^{n+1}$, we say that {\it the Dirichlet problem is solvable in $L^p$} for the Laplacian (write $(D_{p})$ is solvable) if there exists some constant $C_{D_p}>0$ such that, for any $f\in C_c(\pom)$, the solution $u:\Omega\to\R$ of the continuous Dirichlet problem for the Laplacian in $\Omega$ with boundary data $f$ satisfies
+We are now ready to state the definitions of the $L^p$-Dirichlet and the $L^p$-regularity problem in~$\Omega$: \begin{itemize} \item In a domain $\Omega \subset \R^{n+1}$ with $n$-AD-regular boundary, we say that {\it the Dirichlet problem is solvable in $L^p$} for the Laplacian (write $(D_{p})$ is solvable) if there exists some constant $C_{D_p}>0$ such that, for any $f\in C_c(\pom)$, the solution $u:\Omega\to\R$ of the continuous Dirichlet problem for the Laplacian in $\Omega$ with boundary data $f$\footnote{This is given as the harmonic function constructed by the Perron method, say $H_f(x)$, which in domains with $n$-AD-regular boundary and for $f \in C_c(\pom)$, satisfies $\lim_{x \to \xi} H_f(x)=f(\xi)$ for every $\xi \in \pom$.
+This is true in unbounded domains as well (see e.g. \cite[Section 2.4]{AGMT}).
+Nevertheless, in bounded domains, $H_f \in W^{1,2}(\om)$ (see e.g. \cite[Corollary 9.29]{HKM}).} satisfies